eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 Specify the number of retries for failed retriable network operations.

-Default taken from system property `org.eclipse.cbi.p2repo.sbom.retry` or `5`.
+Default taken from the system property `org.eclipse.cbi.p2repo.sbom.retry` or `5`.

 ### `-retry-delay` `<seconds>`